Vincent Palermo

 Vincent "Vinny Ocean" Palermo (born June 4, 1944) is an Italian-American former mobster who was the de facto boss of the DeCavalcante crime family of North Jersey before becoming a government witness in 1999.
 Fictional mob boss Tony Soprano, the protagonist of the HBO series The Sopranos, is said to be based upon Palermo.
-Similar to how Soprano worked from the fictional Bada Bing! strip club owned by Silvio Dante on the show, Palermo owned a strip club called Wiggles.

-Background
+Early life

-Vincent Palermo was born in New York City on June 4, 1944, and raised in a traditional Italian-American family in Brooklyn.
-He was an in-law by marriage to Nicholas Delmore, the former head of the New Jersey crime family, whose nephew was Simone DeCavalcante, also a New Jersey mob boss whose daughter he married.
-Palermo has five sisters, including Claire and Nancy, and two brothers.
-His father was an Italian immigrant who moved to New York when he was a teenager.
-Palermo came from a close-knit family and was said to have lived a harmonious lifestyle.
-He was an altar boy during adolescence.
+Vincent Palermo was born in New York City in 1944, and raised in a traditional Italian-American family in Brooklyn.
 When Palermo was sixteen, his father died, which forced him to leave school and work two jobs to help support his family, as his mother was a bedridden asthmatic.
 In his earlier years, Palermo worked at a wholesale fish business in the Fulton Fish Market, where he earned the nickname "Vinny Ocean".